weder96/aws_certified_developer_associate/README.md

 - Use policy conditions for extra security
 - Monitor activity in your AWS account

+## Generate a public SSH
+- Generate a public SSH key from a private SSH key.
+Then, import the key into each of your AWS Regions
+  - Here is the correct way of reusing SSH keys in your AWS Regions:
+    - Generate a public SSH key (.pub) file from the private SSH key (.pem) file.
+    - Set the AWS Region you wish to import to.
+    - Import the public SSH key into the new Region.

 # Section 5: Create AWS Free Tier Account (optional)